 When your sales teams have an open and accessible communication channel, plus knowledge of using important sales CRM tools, nothing can stop them from succeeding.
 Plus, they will be able to identify which processes in the sales cycle are a waste of resources and will be able to refine their sales process.

 What Are the Challenges to Setting Sales Objectives?

 Companies and their sales teams are often aware of what sales objectives they need to work towards.
 Yet, when it comes down to it, they find it difficult to set the right, SMART sales objectives.
 Here are a few reasons that make this process so challenging –

 1. Insufficient Research About the Target Market

-Sometimes, companies don’t conduct enough research about their target customers and therefore don’t understand their buying behaviour.
-In other instances, there may be a cultural misunderstanding between the company and their target market, which leads to their not knowing what customers want.
+Sometimes, companies don’t conduct enough research about their target customers and therefore don’t understand their buying behavior.
+In other instances, there may be a cultural misunderstanding between the company and its target market, which leads to their not knowing what customers want.
 This ends in forming wrong sales objectives.

 2. Targeting the Wrong Leads

-Even if the company has sufficient information, they may try to target leads who are a mismatch with what they’re selling.
+Even if the company has sufficient information, it may try to target leads who are mismatched with what they’re selling.
 The sales team may be targeting too many leads, rather than narrowing down on a select few.
 When this happens, they end up getting the wrong picture of their target market and therefore set sales objectives that won’t be easy to achieve.